secretlycarl/CLIP-video-sorter/README.md

 8. Then it will process all of the videos and sort them.
 Once it finishes processing all the videos, it will ask for a new directory, or you can exit.

-In my initial use, I needed to convert any stray mov files to mp4 and ignore landscape oriented videos for processing.
+In my initial use, I needed to convert any stray mov files to mp4, rename the files to a standard name with a count (video_1...) and ignore landscape oriented videos for processing.
 This functionality is commented out and can be enabled if needed.

 # Potential changes